 We assist IT-professional from all over the world!
 We’re focused on 100% Veeam customer satisfaction.
-The Technical Customer Support at Veeam is divided into four offices - Columbus (USA), Dublin (Ireland), St. Petersburg (Russia) and Sydney (Australia).
+The Technical Customer Support at Veeam is divided into four offices - Bucharest (Romania), Columbus (USA), Prague (The Czech Republic), St. Petersburg (Russia) and Sydney (Australia).
 Thus we work with customers around the globe 24/7.

 Vice President, Customer Technical Support